Naranjan Singh Bhalla: Life

-Born in the early 19th century in the village of Shalkote in the undivided princely state of Jammu and Kashmir, Naranjan Singh Bhalla was one of the most prominent Sikh faces of the Kashmir valley.
-He played an active role in the Indian freedom movement and many a times evaded arrest.
+Born in the early 19th century in the village of Shalkote in the undivided princely state of Jammu and Kashmir, Naranjan Singh Bhalla was one of the most prominent Sikh faces of the Kashmir Valley.
+He played an active role in the Indian freedom movement and many times evaded arrest.

-He played a prominent role to save the members of the Sikh community in the Kashmir valley during the tribal raid of 1947 when the Tribal aided by the Pakistan army attacked Kashmir.
+He played a prominent role in saving the members of the Sikh community in the Kashmir valley during the tribal raid of 1947 when the Tribal aided by the Pakistan army attacked Kashmir.

 Naranjan Singh Bhalla saved many lives of the members of the Sikh community who were easily identifiable and attacked and brutally killed by the raiders.
 He led a group of Sikhs to stay in a jungle where they stayed without food for 18 days and he risked his life to bring food for the trapped members of the community.
 They waited there till the arrival of the Indian Army on 27 October 1947 after which the tribal invasion was repulsed.
-He played an active role to retrieve the heads of the five Sikhs beheaded by the tribal.
+He played an active role in retrieving the heads of the five Sikhs beheaded by the tribal.
 Bhalla was a close relative of a revolutionary Sikh leader Akali Kaur Singh and was also a close associate of Sant Singh Tegh.
 Bhalla remained an active member of the Shiromani Akali Dal in Kashmir.